nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 ![](/assets/8_Documents.png)

 ## Settings
-In the Settings module, you can change the following
+In the Settings module, you can define the following settings.

 ### Application related
 **Records displayed per page **